collective/Products.SimpleGroupsManagement/README.txt

 Introduction
 ============

-Have you ever feel the need to give to normal (AKA non-manager) Plone member the power to manage a group?
+Have you ever feel the need to give to normal (AKA: not Manager/Site Administrator ) Plone member the power to manage a group?

-Right now in Plone you can make this possible playin with the **Manage users** and **Manage Groups** permissions of the portal (also for Plone 2.5).
+Right now in Plone you can make this possible playin with the **Manage users** and **Manage Groups**.

 Even playing with those permissions is impossible is to limit the group on which a member (or group of members) can manage.